Ready to buy a home?

 Check Your Credit

 Get a copy of your credit report a few months BEFORE you begin shopping for a loan to ensure its accuracy.
 Have any mistakes you find corrected immediately.
-This is very important: do not make any large purchases, open any new lines of credit DO NOT APPLY FOR NEW CREDIT CARDS AND DO NOT BUY A CAR
+This is very important: do not make any large purchases or open any new lines of credit.
+DO NOT APPLY FOR NEW CREDIT CARDS, AND DO NOT BUY A CAR.
+(Unless instructed by a professional, this is simply a good policy that generally helps in acquiring a loan.)

 Understand Your Finances